Synthetic boots care

 -

-Dry moisture up to prevent the leather from rotting.
-For this it is very important that once we get home after competing or training with them, dry them on the outside and inside in case it has rained and only on the inside if the field was dry.
-Even if it has not rained, just the sweat of the foot accumulates moisture.
-As mentioned above, synthetic material does not breathe half as much as natural material, so the moisture inside takes much longer to evaporate and ends up rotting the material as well as creating unpleasant odours that will never go away.
-The best solution is to remove the inner insole (if it is not glued to the sole) and do the following:- If it has not rained: leave them in a ventilated place protected from the sun with the lasts on.- If it has rained: put newspaper inside the boot so that it quickly absorbs the water for about a day and a half.
-Once this time has elapsed, remove the paper and insert the lasts.
+Remove all traces of moisture to prevent the leather from rotting.
+To do this, it is important to dry them inside and out if it has rained, and only inside if the field was dry, once you get home after competing or training.
+Even if it hasn't rained, moisture will have accumulated from foot sweat alone.
+As mentioned above, synthetic material does not breathe nearly as well as natural material, so moisture takes much longer to evaporate, which can result in the material rotting and creating unpleasant odours that will never go away.
+The best solution is to remove the insole (if it is not glued to the sole) and follow these steps:- If it has not rained, leave them in a ventilated place, protected from the sun, with the shoe trees in place.- If it has rained, insert newspaper inside the boots to quickly absorb the water for approximately a day and a half.
+Once this time is up, remove the paper and insert the shoe trees.